jeffreysimpson/GALAH-Lithium-Rich-Giants/README.md

-# CaT Metallicity calibration from Gaia
+# Lithium rich giants in GALAH

 This contains the code for the analysis and paper.